Louis XVIII: 1796–1807

+Initially, Louis resided in the Wasilewski’s House, located right next to the Castle Square.
+However, it soon proved to be too small.
+In this situation, Ludwika Maria Zamoyska, the sister of the Polish king Stanisław August Poniatowski, offered Louis her nearby palace on the Krakowskie Przedmieście street.
+Right next to the palace was a church and a monastery of the Discalced Carmelite nuns, where, thanks to the foundation of Louis’s aunts, Sophie and Louise, sermons were held in French, which members of the court listened to daily.
+During the winter, Louis lived in there, while in the summer, he was moving to the so-called White House, small villa-type building in the Łazienki Park, which had been granted to him by the Prussian government.

 It was very soon after their arrival that Louis and Marie-Thérèse learned of the death of Tsar Paul I. Louis hoped that Paul's successor, Alexander I, would repudiate his father's banishment of the Bourbons, which he later did.
 Louis then intended to set off to the Kingdom of Naples.
 The Count of Artois asked Louis to send his son, Louis-Antoine, and daughter-in-law, Marie-Thérèse, to him in Edinburgh, but the King did not do so at that time.
 Artois had an allowance from King George III of Great Britain and he sent some money to Louis, whose court-in-exile was not only being spied on by Napoleonic agents but was also being forced to make significant economies, financed as it was mainly from interest owed by the Emperor Francis II on valuables his aunt, Marie Antoinette, had removed from France.

 In 1803, Napoleon tried to force Louis XVIII to renounce his right to the throne of France, but Louis refused.
 In May the following year, 1804, Napoleon declared himself Emperor of the French.
 In July, Louis XVIII and his nephew departed for Sweden for a Bourbon family conference, where Louis XVIII, the Count of Artois, and the Duke of Angoulême issued a statement condemning Napoleon's move.
 When the King of Prussia decreed that Louis XVIII would have to leave Prussian territory, and hence Warsaw, Tsar Alexander I invited Louis XVIII to resume residence in Jelgava, which he did.
 However, having to live under less generous conditions than those enjoyed under Paul I, Louis XVIII decided to embark for England as soon as possible.